Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Completeness conditions

 Now we introduce the following strengthening of Condition A.

-\begin{dfn} A Lorentzian pre-length space satisfies \emph{Condition A$^*$} if it satisfies Condition A not only for all inextendible causal geodesics, but for all inextendible causal curves. \end{dfn}
+\begin{dfn} A Lorentzian pre-length space satisfies \emph{Condition A$^*$} if it satisfies Condition A not only for all future inextendible causal geodesics and all past inextendible causal geodesics, but for all future inextendible and all past inextendible causal curves. \end{dfn}

-In case of a KS-Lorentzian length space, we can say more about the relation between the other previously considered conditions and Condition A$^*$.
+We can say more about the relation between the other previously considered conditions and Condition A$^*$.
 Recall that KS-Lorentzian length spaces are by definition timelike path-connected and as a metric space first-countable.

-\begin{prp} A causally simple KS-Lorentzian length space $X$ satisfying Condition B also satisfies Condition A$^*$ and hence Condition A. \end{prp}
+\begin{prp} Let $X$ either be a globally hyperbolic KS-Lorentzian length space, a separable, timelike path-connected BMS-Lorentzian metric space without chronological boundary, or a separable, timelike path-connected, globally hyperbolic BM-length metric spacetime.
+If $X$ satisfies Condition B, then it also satisfies Condition A$^*$ and hence Condition A. \end{prp}

+Note that in the KS-setting the following proof goes through no matter whether Conditions B, A$^*$, and A are interpreted in terms of continuous or locally Lipschitz continuous causal curves.